15 October 2024

 The grandeur of the Summit is reflected not just in its scale but in its potential to catalyse meaningful change.
 The tensions and challenges faced underscore the complexities of global governance but also highlight the importance of perseverance and collaboration.
 As we move forward, the focus must shift from words to action.
 Implementing the commitments made requires collective effort, transparency, accountability, and local integration – all areas where philanthropic organisations can offer significant contributions.

-As an example, the adoption of the new this new approach by global governance entities like the UN directly invites more extensive collaboration in addressing global challenges.
+As an example, the adoption of this new approach by global governance entities like the UN directly invites more extensive collaboration in addressing global challenges.
 This approach acknowledges that governments alone cannot tackle the complex issues facing our world today; instead, it requires the collective efforts of all sectors of society, including philanthropic institutions.

 This is where the insights presented by Philea and the Copenhagen Institute for Futures Studies in “Futures Philanthropy: Anticipation for the Common Good” become vital.
 By integrating foresight and futures thinking into philanthropic practices, foundations can not only enhance their risk-taking and innovative capacities but also empower civil society and communities to anticipate and adapt to future uncertainties.
 Ultimately, the opportunity for philanthropy to embrace futures thinking has never been more critical, as it can catalyse meaningful change and contribute to a more resilient and sustainable future for all.